‘Fragile’ Mayotte still on high alert as storm moves away

 He said a second spell of bad weather would bring heavy rain to the archipelago on Monday.

-A woman trapped inside her car during a flood was rescued, he added.
+Earlier in the day the floods were reported in the south of the archipelago, completely inundating four villages, including Mbouini, one of the few localities to have been spared by Cyclone Chido.

-Earlier in the day the floods were reported in the south of the archipelago, devastating the village of Mbouini, one of the few localities to have been spared by Cyclone Chido.
+Local emergency services said that in other settlements in the south and the centre some dozen houses were washed away.

 Torrential rain was reported in Pamandzi, in the south of the island of Petite-Terre.